Coronavirus update (25th March)

 Questions people are asking:

-How does the new printing function work?
+How does the print function work?
 Go into the Introduction page of any module-section.
 Scroll down to the bottom, and you will find "Print Options".
 Click on this, and you will be able to print any of the parts of the section, i.e. Worship, Prepare, Explore, Apply & Reflect.
 You can still print material using your browser (e.g. Google Chrome) print function, but the results will depend on how your browser is set up.

 Where can I find guidance on my Portfolio items?
 The Guide to Portfolios is the primary source for information about portfolios.
 The Cover Sheets also contain useful pointers on assessment criteria.
 The Course Handbook has now gone as it no longer reflected the course as it now is.